DramaShare Ministries

 Pause another 30 seconds while the only action will be the bum looking around, trying to decide who to approach next.

-One will gesture angrily at an imaginary car: Hey!
+One (gesturing angrily at an imaginary car): Hey!
 Watch it buddy!
 Just cause you're driving a Beamer!

 The Don't Walk light comes on.
 The actors will continue on, ending up back where they started at the same corner.

-Bum, approaches Mark: Excuse me sir (lady).
+Bum approaches Mark 2: Excuse me sir (lady).
 I haven't eaten in two days.
 Could you please help me out with a couple a dollars?

 Walk light comes on.
 All actors except bum again move about, again ending up at corner as Don't Walk sign again comes on.

-Actor 1, talks to no one in particular: Shhh!
+Actor 1, (to no one in particular): Shhh!
 Did you hear that?

 All actors glance at Actor 1, disinterested then look away, back to the street light.